Cookies & Privacy.

 Cookie notice

-A cookie is a small text file which is placed onto your device (eg computer, smartphone or other electronic device) when you use our Sites.
+A cookie is a small text file which is placed onto your device (eg computer, smartphone or other electronic device) when you navigate the Obelisk Site.
+They enable us to tailor your experience based on the information stored from your previous visit(s) to our Site.
+Cookies help us to recognise your device and store some information about your preferences or past actions.
 A number of cookies we use last only for the duration of your web session and expire when you close your browser.
-Other cookies are used to remember you when you return to the Sites and will last for longer.
-Although they do identify a user’s computer, cookies do not personally identify users.
-These help us recognise you and your device and store some information about your preferences or past actions.
+Other cookies are used to remember you when you return to the Site and will last for longer.
+Although they do identify a user’s computer or unique identifier, cookies do not personally identify users.

-The cookies we place on your device fall into the following categories:
+The cookies that can be stored on your device fall into the following categories:

 Types of Cookies